Can Monstera Live Outside? Detailed Guides To Acclimatize It

 Monstera leaf is drooping

-You cannot simply transport potted plants indoors or outdoors to acclimate them.
+You cannot simply transport potted plants indoors or outdoors to acclimatize them.

 Indoor conditions will always differ in temperature and humidity, so planting Monstera outside too suddenly can lead to plant shock.

-Instead, try acclimatizing the plant slowly to its new environment by taking it outside for a few hours for the first few days, then gradually increasing the length of those trips.
+Instead, try acclimatizing the plant slowly to its new environment by taking it outside for a few hours a few times a week.

-- In the early days, choose cloudy days and move them to a shady spot.
-When it gets dark, and the temperature gradually drops, bring the plant indoors and repeat this for about 2-3 days.
+1. In the early days, choose cloudy days and move them to a shady spot.
+When it gets dark and the temperature gradually drops, bring the plant indoors and repeat this for about 2-3 days.

-- Over the next few days, expose the plant to direct sunlight (preferably morning light instead of noon) and continue to bring it back into the shade.
-Repeat this 2-3 times a week with gradually increasing time in the sun.
+2. Over the next few days, expose the plant to direct sunlight (preferably morning light instead of noon) and continue to bring it back into the shade.
+Repeat this 2-3 times a week, gradually increasing your time in the sun.

 How To Take Care Of A Philodendron Monstera Outside?